-The DAT received comments in qualitative survey responses and market outreach on the impact of the Current Exposure Method (CEM) which is used in many jurisdictions to compute the potential future exposure of cleared derivatives activity for leverage ratio purposes, although it was scheduled to be replaced by SA-CCR in the Basel framework by 2018.
+The DAT received comments in qualitative survey responses and market outreach on the impact of the Current Exposure Method (CEM) which is used in many jurisdictions as a standardised approach in the risk-based framework and in a modified form to compute the PFE of derivatives activity for leverage ratio purposes, although it was scheduled to be replaced by SA-CCR to determine risk-based capital requirements by 2017 and to determine the LEM in the leverage ratio by 2022.
 The responses and emerging research of the impact of the CEM in markets where the standard is applicable are instructive, as they illustrate how policy choices are transmitted and may cause unintended consequences, including impacts on market functioning.

-Some of the comments received on the CEM allude to the impact of its treatment of risk-offsetting positions within exchange-traded options portfolios.
+Some of the comments received on the CEM allude to the impact of its treatment of risk-offsetting positions within exchange traded options portfolios.
 The CEM often treats a deep out-of-the-money strike as equivalent to an at-the-money strike, with no recognition of the former's smaller market risk sensitivity (i.e. lower delta).
 Thus options portfolios which are well-hedged in delta terms can generate substantial capital charges.
 Market participants have commented that these features of CEM can cause client clearing service providers to hold capital well in excess of their estimates of the actual risk exposure of their clients' positions in exchange traded options.
 Seeking to meet their internal return targets, client clearing service providers have reportedly imposed restrictions on the activities of their clients to manage their exposure to the regulatory measure.

-Research from the CFTC75 shows that these restrictions seem to have caused client transactions in options on some equity index futures (a market not examined by the DAT) to shift their business from client clearing service providers affiliated with banks subject to the standard to other client clearing service providers which are not subject to it.
+Research from the CFTC83 shows that these restrictions seem to have caused client transactions in options on some equity index futures (a market not examined by the DAT) to shift their business from client clearing service providers affiliated with banks subject to the standard to other client clearing service providers which are not subject to it.
 In contrast, options on US Treasury futures, which benefit from higher level of offset in the CEM, have not witnessed this shift in client clearing activity.
 In the survey responses and the market outreach, market participants have commented that the CEM has caused liquidity providers in some equity index options to reduce the range of strikes at which they are willing to provide two way quotes.
 If this is the case, it may suggest that the treatment of different strike options on the same underlying in the CEM has had an impact on market liquidity.

-Haynes et al. (2018), Assessing the Impact of the Basel III Leverage Ratio on the Competitive Landscape of US Derivatives Markets: Evidence from Options, CFTC Policy Brief, June 2018 (www.cftc.gov/sites/default/files/About/Economic%20Analysis/oce leverage and options.pdf).
+Haynes et al. (2018), Assessing the Impact of the Basel III Leverage Ratio on the Competitive Landscape of US Derivatives Markets: Evidence from Options, CFTC Policy Brief, June 2018 (www.cftc.gov/sites/default/files/About/Economic%20Analysis/oce_leverage_and_options.pdf).